A series of long-lasting Ice Ages literally displaced ancient populations off most of northern Europe, including Wales and all of the British Isles.

 The English King, Edward I, began his conquest of Wales in 1272; Llywelyn was killed in battle and the 200 years it took the Normans to gain control of Wales ended with Edward I naming his own son, Prince of Wales, and that remains a tradition to this day.

 Pride of place died a very slow death in Wales, and in 1400, a rebellion against England began, led by Owain Glyndwr.
-He declared himself the new Prince of Wales and after limited initial successes, the rebellion was squashed by Henry IV; English law was once again firmly in place and Glyndwr faded into the countryside.
+He declared himself the new Prince of Wales and after limited initial successes, Henry IV squashed the rebellion; English law was once again firmly in place and Glyndwr faded into the countryside.

 In 1536, the Act of Union brought England and Wales together, united into one.
 England grew rapidly, but Wales languished in the background, remaining isolated with zero population growth and a very weak economy.